BeyondTrust - Secure Remote Access and Privileged Access Management

 Digital Identity

-A digital identity is typically defined as a one-to-one relationship between a human and their digital presence.
+A digital identity is a one-to-one relationship between a human and their digital presence.
 A digital presence can consist of multiple accounts, credentials, and entitlements associated with an individual.
-This may be a person, organization, application, or device used for authentication, authorization, automation, and even impersonation during runtime.
+Digital identities note the presence of individuals or entities within applications, networks, on-premises systems, or cloud environments.
+They may represent a person, organization, application, or device used for authentication, authorization, automation, and even impersonation during runtime.
+Some refer to a digital identity as a “digital entity” or simply an “identity,” depending on the context.

 Endpoint Security